What are Recreational Drugs?

 Because codeine can be habit-forming, use is not recommended in large doses, over long periods of time, or without speaking with a health care professional first.
 People who do become addicted to codeine could experience withdrawal symptoms when no longer using the substance.
 Some withdrawal symptoms include restlessness, irritability, sweating, chills, stomach cramps, muscle aches, and/or difficulty falling asleep or staying awake.
 Are you experiencing any of these symptoms when you are not using codeine?
 If so, it may be a sign that you are experiencing withdrawal symptoms.
 Though there are certainly risks associated with the regular use of codeine, even if only once a week, have you noticed any need to increase the amount of codeine needed to reach the desired effect?
 If that’s the case, it may be an indication of tolerance (needing more of a substance to produce the sought-after feelings, a development that leads to addiction for some).

-If you or someone you love is using codeine for recreational use, please be aware of the dangers that can come along with it.
+If you or someone you love is using the codeine drug for recreational use, please be aware of the dangers that can come along with it.
 It is okay to be curious and learn information about the abuse.
 Don’t not be afraid to call for more information and help today!